To all ASMSA Students:

 DEADLINE BELOW!
 SCROLL DOWN!

-Representative Elections will be held from September 3th- September 5th.
+Representative Elections will be held from January 14th to January 22rd.

 Other Info:

-All candidates must give a speech September 3rd.
-Senior candidates will speak at 4:30 in the cafeteria.
-Voting will open at 11:00pm on the 3rd, ballots will close Thursday the 5th at 11:59 P.M., and results will come out Friday the 6th.
+All candidates must give a maximum 1-minute speech on January 20th.
+Sophomore (and 1st and 2nd floor Junior) candidates will give their speeches at 4:30 PM in the cafeteria.
+Junior candidates will give their speeches that night at floor meeting.
+Voting will open after floor meeting speeches, ballots will close Thursday the 22th at 11:59 P.M., and results will come out Friday the 23th. uuz

 Candidates are expected to follow the Election Code of Conduct, SGA Constitution, and the ASMSA Student Handbook.
 Election violations will be dealt with by the SGA Advisors and Executive Board.